Medical expert of the article

 - Dystrophic and necrotic disorders in tubular bones (epiphysis).
 This category includes:

-- Clavicle (part of the bone in the thoracic spine).
+- The collarbone (a part of the bone in the thoracic spine).

 - Phalanges of the fingers of the upper limbs.

-- Damage to the surface of the wedge-shaped and superficial joints:
+- Damage to the surface of the cuneiform and superficial joints:

-In most cases, degenerative-necrotic disease occurs in patients of childhood and adolescence, affecting the bones and joints.
-For all forms of the disease is characterized by a benign chronic course with a favorable outcome.
+In most cases, degenerative necrotic disease occurs in children and adolescents, affecting bones and joints.
+All forms of the disease are characterized by a benign chronic course with a favorable outcome.

-The defeat of the articular surface of the patella is a degenerative-necrotic disease of Leuven.
-It is based on aseptic necrosis of the patella and damage to cartilage.
-Pathology occurs in patients 12-14 years old and is one-sided.
-It develops due to chronic microtrauma in the area of the patella, with dislocations, violation of the quadriceps biomechanics.
+Patellar articular surface lesion is a degenerative-necrotic disease of Leuven.
+It is based on aseptic necrosis of the patella and cartilage damage.
+The pathology occurs in patients aged 12-14 years and is unilateral.
+It develops due to chronic microtrauma in the patella area, dislocations, and disruption of the biomechanics of the quadriceps muscle.

-Symptoms manifest as intermittent moderate pain in the area of the knee joint.
-Their occurrence is not always associated with physical exertion.
-At the same time, the movement in the joint is painless and fully preserved.
+Symptoms are manifested by intermittent moderate pain in the knee joint.
+Their occurrence is not always associated with physical activity.
+At the same time, movement in the joint is painless and fully preserved.

-Diagnosis consists of the collection of anamnesis, a complex of laboratory and instrumental methods.
+Diagnostics consists of collecting anamnesis, a set of laboratory and instrumental methods.
 The most informative include CT, MRI and radiography.
-Arthroscopy is performed to make a final diagnosis.
-The treatment is conservative.
-The doctor prescribes a course of medication, physiotherapy, exercise therapy.
+Arthroscopy is performed to establish a final diagnosis.
+Treatment is conservative.
+The doctor prescribes a course of medication, physiotherapy, and exercise therapy.
 With timely treatment, the disease has a favorable prognosis.

 Complications and consequences

-Among the possible complications and consequences of osteochondropathy, patients most often face the following problems:
+Among the possible complications and consequences of osteochondropathy, patients most often encounter the following problems:

 - Modification of bone structure.